telehash/telehash.github.io/v3/e3x/channels.md

 When a new channel is created, the ID must be higher than the last one the initiator used, they must always increment.
 Upon receiving a new channel request, the recipient must validate that it is higher than the last active channel (note: switches must still allow for two new channel requests to arrive out of order).

-When a new exchange is established, it errors any already confirmed opened channels and sets the minimum required incoming channel IDs back to being greater than 0.
+When a new exchange is established, it errors any `OPEN` channels and sets the minimum required incoming channel IDs back to being greater than 0.

 <a name="timeouts" />
 ### Timeouts

 Every channel is responsible for it's own timeout and may have a different value than others.
-A timeout occurs whenever the channel open or end packet has not been responded for reliable or unreliable channels, and when any packet has not been ack'd for reliable channels.
+A timeout occurs whenever the channel is in `OPENING` or `ENDED` state or when any packet has not been ack'd for reliable channels.

-A unreliable channel that has been opened will not trigger a timeout individualy since the exchange as a whole will timeout if the connection is lost based on the network transports in use.
+Any channel that is in `OPEN` state will not trigger a timeout individualy since the exchange as a whole will timeout if the connection is lost based on the network transports in use.